What is Network Inventory Management?

 Highlights of FNT’s Network Inventory Management Software

 FNT’s Network Inventory Management software governs all physical, logical, and virtual resources in the network and their relations to services and consumers.
-With this information users have the information needed to answer important questions such as which resources are available?
+With this information users have what they need to answer important questions such as which resources are available?
 How do they contribute to the delivery of services?
 Who consumes which services?

 These difficult questions become easy to answer with FNT software.
 It’s built to handle networks that contain a heterogenous mix of technologies, domains, and manufacturers.
 FNT houses all network information in one comprehensive data model, which is enriched from multiple data sources and shared with other applications.
 All this is accomplished with extensive out-of-the-box integration capabilities.
-The result is a single source of truth for holistic telecom network management.
+The result is a single source of truth for holistic telecom network management, and key features work together to enhance transparency, control, and optimization of network operations.

 FAQ: Network Inventory Management